mdhruvil/webinar/README.md

 # Edu Sakha

 This is a project which is made in Hackathon at DAIICT.
-(ScreenShots are attached)
+Screenshots are [here](https://drive.google.com/drive/folders/1yJeK6CaJj4iOXARWjfvH5FiMZv17pVyk?usp=drive_link)

 theme : Edtech